StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## Server Name and Namespace

-- You will get a template to create your notebook server. **Note:** the name of your server can consist of only lowercase letters, numbers, and hyphens. **No spaces, and no underscores.**
+- You will get a template to create your notebook server. **Note:** the name of your server can consist of only lower-case letters, numbers, and hyphens. **No spaces, and no underscores.**

 - You will need to specify a namespace.
 By default you will have a default